mdelamata/MMCircularProgressView/README.md

 - UIColor `needleColor`: Color of the needle.

 #### Other appearance settings.
-- CGFloat strokeWidth: This is the width of the track.
+- CGFloat `strokeWidth`: This is the width of the track.
-- CGFloat duration: This is the time for the animation from 0.0 to progress value.
+- CGFloat `duration`: This is the time for the animation from 0.0 to progress value.

 Hope you enjoy it!